 The objective of our employee benefits is to provide an employee benefit package to the NEOs that is competitive with our peer group.
 Our NEOs currently receive the same level of benefits provided to our other employees such as participation in our 401(k) Plan, which provides for a matching contribution of a portion of an employee's annual tax-deferred contribution.
-In some instances, we have provided our NEOs with relocation assistance, which may include temporary living, travel and other relocation bonus as shown in the Summary Compensation Table for 2009 below.
+In some instances, we have provided our NEOs with relocation assistance, which may include temporary living, travel and other relocation expenses.
+With respect to our Chief Risk Officer, as part of his relocation assistance for 2009, we reimbursed him for taxes associated with the payment of a relocation bonus as shown in the Summary Compensation Table for 2009 below.
 We believe that our offer to reimburse him for such taxes was necessary in order to encourage him to accept our offer and represents an isolated situation arising from special circumstances to attract talent during a limited period of time to hire prior to our emergence from the Bankruptcy.
 We also reimbursed our CEO for the \$5,226 in legal fees he incurred in connection with the negotiation of his employment agreement with us.
 Our NEOs currently receive no perquisites (perks) or supplemental benefits, except for the following:

-Tax and Financial Planning Allowance: We provide up to \$15,000 annually to the CEO for annual income tax return preparation and financial planning to provide expertise on current tax laws, to assist the CEO with personal financial planning and to prepare for contingencies such as death and disability.
+• Tax and Financial Planning Allowance: We provide up to \$15,000 annually to the CEO for annual income tax return preparation and financial planning to provide expertise on current tax laws, to assist the CEO with personal financial planning and to prepare for contingencies such as death and disability.
 We provide this benefit in order to help our CEO keep his focus on his responsibilities at SemGroup.